Know Your Rights in the COVID-19 Pandemic

 - Morgue Personnel

 These kinds of high risk workers are in critical need for PPE, including equipment like gloves, goggles, and N95 respirators.
 This extent of protection is not required by OSHA for lower risk jobs, like restaurant staff and warehouse workers.
 However, these companies still need to protect their workers in the midst of the pandemic.
-Hiring a Los Angeles workplace lawyer will help you build a stronger case against your employer since the OSH Act is so broad.
+Hiring a lawyer will help you build a stronger case against your employer since the OSH Act is so broad.

 Understanding The OSH Act

-All Los Angeles wrongful termination lawyers will reveal that the OSH Act is intended to keep employees safe at their workplace.
+The OSH Act is intended to keep employees safe at their workplace.
 This means being free from potential hazards.
 This Act also focuses on outlawing any sort of employer retaliation due to an employee complaining about their workplace safety.

 If your job puts you at risk for contracting this deadly virus, then you should talk to your employer about your workplace safety concerns.
 This holds especially true if you believe that there is a lack of PPE at your workplace.
 You should first go to the root of the problem and talk with your supervisor or human resources department.
-If they fail to address your concerns in a timely manner, then you'll need to file a complaint with OSHA as well as look into unfair firing lawyers Los Angeles.
+If they fail to address your concerns in a timely manner, then you’ll need to file a complaint with OSHA as well as look into unfair firing.

 What Happens If I Get Fired For Complaining About Lack Of Proper PPE?